Japan’s economy shrinks 7% in last quarter, risks recession

 “The recession could be more than just technical and the economy could really decline,” he said.

-Japan’s benchmark Nikkei 225 has dropped over the news of the virurs outbreak, which began in central China late last year and has now spread to about 100 nations, sickening people from Italy to Washington state in the U.S. The Nikkei plunged again in Monday trading, losing 6.2% in morning trading to 19,473.07.
+Japan’s benchmark Nikkei 225 has dropped over the news of the virus outbreak, which began in central China late last year and has now spread to about 100 nations, sickening people from Italy to Washington state in the U.S. The Nikkei plunged again in Monday trading, losing 5.1% to 19,698.76, its lowest level since late 2018.

 Japan has been trying to wrest itself out of the economic doldrums by encouraging lending and public works projects.
 The government has announced various stimulus measures to counter the slowdown.